-If you are experiencing sudden pain or have injured your teeth or gums, The Smile Centre offers the crucial emergency services you need to get back on track.
+If you are experiencing sudden pain or have injured your teeth or gums, The Smile Centre offers emergency dental care to get you back on track.
 Call us right away to schedule an appointment at one of our three locations.
-If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Venice, Florida, please contact us online or at 941-497-5451.
-We proudly serve patients from Sarasota, Venice, Bradenton and other Florida communities.
+If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
+We proudly serve patients from Sarasota, Bradenton and other Florida communities.

 Dental emergencies can include a variety of events that require you to immediately call or visit the dentist.
 If your teeth or gums have been damaged, the clock starts ticking the moment your accident or sudden problem occurred.
 You only have a limited amount of time to correct your dental emergency and prevent further harm.

 Common types of dental emergencies include:

 - Knocked out tooth

 Without quick and effective dental care, these problems can limit proper oral function and lead to infection.
 Contact The Smile Centre right away to schedule your emergency visit.

 Some dental emergencies require immediate attention, as the clock is ticking.
 For instance, if you knock out a tooth, if we can see you within 60 minutes there’s a good chance the tooth can be saved.
 A tooth we see within 60 minutes can be attached to the adjacent teeth on each side with what we call a splint.